folio-org/mod-graphql/README.md

 This can be done with any tool that can send arbitrary HTTP requests, such as `curl`.
 However [okapi.rb](https://github.com/thefrontside/okapi.rb) is a handy CLI that makes this a bit less fiddly by understanding Okapi conventions.
 On most platforms `gem install okapi` should work, provided you have a new enough Ruby.
 For now the VM doesn't but that's okay as Vagrant forwards port 9130 into it so `localhost:9130` is getting to Okapi from your host machine too.

+Before registering your local code you'll need to remove the mod-graphql instance that came with the VM.
+Currently that's a bit of a process as it doesn't have a fixed name and so is [documented separately](doc/remove-running-modules.md).

 The commands below do the following:

 1. Set up necessary environment variables